lx-kish/rithmetica/README.md

 ## Releas notes <sup>*</sup>
 ##### <sup>*</sup> - starts from v2.3.3

+#### v6.0.3 release notes

+- Fix bug with deleting "0" from input in the Multiplication table application;

 #### v6.0.2 release notes

 - Deactivate operations those not in use;